Hasnayeen/fluent-facebook/README.md

 $user = $fluent->user($user->fb_id)->get();
 ```

 That's it.
-The $user object is collection of facebook user data.
+The $user object is a `Illuminate\Support\Collection` object of facebook user data.
 If you want extra information like about, first_name, education etc. just pass an array with the field name in `with` method.
 ``` php
 $user = Auth::user();
 $fluent = new Fluent($user);